Sevilla re-sign Rakitic from Barcelona for €1.5m | Goal.com

 The Andalucian club have confirmed that they've reached an agreement with Barca which will see the 32-year-old head back to Ramon Sanchez-Pizjuan Stadium ahead of the new season.

+Indeed, Goal can confirm that €3m of those add-on fees will be due when Rakitic reaches a certain number of appearances for the club, while the figure is also related to the club qualifying for European competition.

+A further €1m will be due should Sevilla win the Europa League, while an additional €2m will need to be paid in the unlikely event that the club wins La Liga.
+A further €3m, meanwhile, is associated with a Champions League win.

-Barca have released an official statement on their website confirming the 32-year-old's departure, which reads: "FC Barcelona publicly expresses its gratitude to Rakitic for his commitment and dedication and wishes him good luck and success in the future.
+Barca released an official statement on their website on Tuesday confirming the 32-year-old's departure, which reads: "FC Barcelona publicly expresses its gratitude to Rakitic for his commitment and dedication and wishes him good luck and success in the future.

 "Versatile, hard-working and with a good vision of the game, he ends his career as a Barca player with 310 games, in which he has made 40 assists and 36 goals.